cnixbtc/NostrKit/README.md

 # NostrKit

-A Swift library for interacting with a [Nostr](https://github.com/nostr-protocol/nostr) relay.
+A Swift library providing data types for interacting with a [Nostr](https://github.com/nostr-protocol/nostr) relay.

 ## Installation